evieran/Chatbot/README.md

 This project is a web-based Chatbot built for educational purposes, demonstrating Python, SQL, and Flask skills.
 It aims to identify common cognitive distortions in user inputs and provide constructive feedback and suggestions.
+This repository is created entirely for educational purposes.

 ## Features